Observational constraints on 3-forms dark energy: A dark energy 3-form with a Gaussian potential

 \paragraph{Equation of state.} The right panels of Fig.~\ref{fig:3form-trajectory-multibranch} show the corresponding evolution of both the total equation of state, $w_{\rm tot}$, and the 3-form equation of state, $w_{\chi}$.
-In both trajectories, the standard early-time sequence is recovered: radiation domination ($w_{\rm tot}=1/3$), followed by matter domination ($w_{\rm tot}=0$).
-At late-time, the 3-form naturally drives the Universe into a phantom regime, $w_{\rm tot}< -1$, as expected from the negative slope of the Gaussian potential; correspondingly, $w_{\chi}$ also evolves into the phantom domain and dominates the total EoS once the field becomes the leading component.
+Despite vastly different behaviour at the background and the perturbative level, iIn both trajectories, the standard early-time sequence is recovered: radiation domination ($w_{\rm tot}=1/3$), followed by matter domination ($w_{\rm tot}=0$), with the 3-form as an effective description that cannot be applied at the perturbative level.
+At late-time, the 3-form naturally drives the Universe into a phantom regime, $w_{\rm tot}< -1$, as expected from the negative slope of the Gaussian potential; correspondingly, $w_{\chi}$ also evolves into the phantom domain and dominates the total EoS once the field becomes the leading component.~As the 3-form approaches the top of the potential, the perturbation stabilises, leading to a consistent description of the perturbation evolution.
 In the distant future, the system approaches the LSBR regime, characterised by $w_{\rm tot}\to -1^{-}$ and an ever-increasing Hubble rate that diverges only at infinite cosmic time.
 Although the LSBR is reached asymptotically, it still represents an abrupt future event in the sense that all bound structures are ultimately disrupted as the Hubble rate grows without bound.
 Nevertheless, this behaviour emerges only at extremely late-time, and both branches follow distinct dynamical paths before settling into the same asymptotic LSBR attractor.